North Carolina Car Accident Lawyer

 However, many people do not health insurance and cannot afford to pay the costs of treatment themselves.
 If this is the case, you can often make an arrangement to delay payment or pay in installments with the care provider.

 Be careful about signing agreements to delay payment when the care provider knows you may have a car accident claim coming your way.
 Always review such agreements carefully.
 Often, they may limit your rights to pursue further compensation, and they may also force you to turn over your claim to the hospital or provider rather than obtaining it directly.

 If you are unable to pay your medical bills and are worried about signing agreements or making a claim on someone’s liability auto insurance, speak to a car accident lawyer near you as soon as possible.

 Getting Help from a Car Accident Attorney in North Carolina

-At Auger & Auger, our North Carolina car accident attorneys pride themselves on providing dedicated, personalized legal representation to clients in auto accident cases.
+At Auger & Auger Accident and Injury Lawyers, our North Carolina car accident attorneys pride themselves on providing dedicated, personalized legal representation to clients in auto accident cases.
 Since 1995, we have built our firm on representing the rights of injured victims.
 We have recovered millions in damages for our clients and we will work to get you the money you deserve.